protopopescu/LCCalibration/doc/HowToRunCalibration.md

 --rootFilePattern ./sc_data/Training-kaon0L-%{energy}GeV-SCCalibration.root
 ```

-The last argument --minimizeClusterEnergy is used for testing purpose. **Do not use it, except if you know what you are doing !**

 The next commands show :

 - how to run Marlin reconstruction only, to produce the training root files, with 5 instances in parallel